 - Create a new Apex Class containing your matching and assigning logic.
 Example data can be found below.

-- Add the name of the Apex Class to SF Custom Metadata Types
+- Add the name of the Apex Class to Assign Setup > Settings

 Creating the Apex Plugin Class